ashn-dot-dev/site/thoughts/2022-09-12-dins-curse-notes.md

 level dungeon.
 And I was in fact correct, I absolutely dominated the second dungeon with basically no trouble.
-Ironically this is the town that I lost the most villagers in, because there was a particularly bad attack that took me far to long to fend off due to me being stuck in the lower levels of a dungeon with not easy-to-find warp gate at the time.
-This town was also interesting because there was a water drought, a food famine, and a curse that was all effecting the town at one.
-Even I eventually was effected by the curse, and had a permanent debuf until I completed the quest that allowed all the villagers and myself to be cured of the curse.
+Ironically this is the town that I lost the most villagers in, because there was a particularly bad attack that took me far to long to fend off due to me being stuck in the lower levels of a dungeon without an easy-to-find warp gate at the time.
+This town was also interesting because there was a water drought, a food famine, and a curse that was all effecting the town at once.
+Even I was eventually was affected by the curse, and had a permanent debuf until I completed the quest that allowed all the villagers and myself to be cured of the curse.
 During this quest I also started using the Fireball spell for AoE damage in addition to Fiery Blast.

 I started my third town on the hardest possible difficult I could, to see if a higher difficulty was easier for leveling and if a higher difficulty would